gnosis/gnosis-abi-decoder/README.md

 As version 0.1.0 we decode:
 * uport transactions
-* transactions agains gnosis smartcontracts
+* transactions against gnosis smartcontracts (safe-contracts and pm-contracts)

 ## Usage
 1. Fork the project